 Outside of Europe, the People's Republic of China enacted a new Personal Information Protection Law, effective November 1, 2021 ("PIPL") that imposes various restrictions and conditions on the collection, use, disclosure, security, retention, cross-border transfer and other processing of personal information.
-PIPL also contains proposals for significant fines.
-PIPL represents an entirely new privacy regulatory regime in China and introduces new uncertainties, increased obligations and potential exposure to fines and penalties for the operation of our business in China.
+PIPL represents an entirely new privacy regulatory regime in China and introduces new uncertainties, increased obligations and potential exposure to fines and penalties (including fines of up to 5% of annual global revenue) for the operation of our business in China.
 The future enactment of more restrictive laws, rules or regulations and/or future enforcement actions or investigations could have a materially adverse impact on us through increased costs or restrictions on our businesses and noncompliance could result in significant regulatory penalties and legal liability and damage our reputation.
-Due to the substantial number of state, local and international jurisdictions in which we operate, there also is a risk that we may be unable to adequately monitor actual or proposed changes in, or the interpretation of, the laws or governmental regulations of such U.S. states and localities.
-Although we make reasonable efforts to comply with all applicable data protection laws and regulations, our interpretations and such measures may have been or may prove to be insufficient or incorrect, and any delay in our compliance with changes in such laws or governmental regulations could result in potential fines, penalties, or other sanctions for non-compliance.
+Due to the substantial number of state, local and international jurisdictions in which we operate, there also is a risk that we may be unable to adequately monitor actual or proposed changes in, or the interpretation of, the laws or governmental regulations of such jurisdictions.
+Although we make reasonable efforts to comply with all applicable data protection laws and regulations, our interpretations and such measures may have been or may prove to be insufficient or incorrect, and any delay in our compliance with changes in such laws or regulations could result in potential fines, penalties, or other sanctions for non-compliance.
 In addition, data security events and concerns about privacy abuses by other companies are changing consumer and social expectations for enhanced privacy and data protection.

-Any failure or perceived failure by us or any other third parties with whom we do business to comply with these laws, rules, regulations, and standards, or with other obligations (including contractual obligations) to which we or they may be or may become subject, may result in actions against us or them by governmental entities, private claims and litigations, fines, penalties, or other liabilities or result in orders or consent decrees forcing us or them to modify our or their business practices.
-Additionally, changes in these laws and requirements, including limitations on information permitted to be used in employment-related screenings, could limit our clients' uses of personal information and could result in reduced demand for our products and services.
+Any failure or perceived failure by us or any other third parties with whom we do business to comply with these laws, rules, regulations, and standards, including the enhanced obligations imposed by the GDPR/U.K. GDPR, HIPAA, CPRA and BIPA, or with other obligations (including contractual obligations) to which we or they may be or may become subject, may result in significant costs to our business and require us to modify our data processing practices and policies, cease offering certain products and services, incur substantial costs and potential liability in an effort to comply with such laws and regulation, or lead to actions against us or them by governmental entities, private claims and litigations, fines, penalties, or other liabilities or result in orders or consent decrees forcing us or them to modify our or their business practices.
+Additionally, changes in these laws and requirements, including limitations on information permitted to be used in employment-related screenings, could limit our clients' uses of personal information and could result in reduced demand for our products and services or cause us to incur additional compliance costs and expose us to increased noncompliance risk.